PavanRangani/docs/docs/prd/tax/tax.md

 #### UX Rules
 - Refresh icon is shown with EFTPS dropdown
-- Icon is shown only if selected account’s EFTPS details doesn’t match with Tax return EFTPS details.
+- Icon is shown only if the selected account’s EFTPS details doesn’t match with the Tax return EFTPS details.
+- When EFTPS details is removed or the banking account is disposed, the system doesn't show the Refresh icon in the tax return.
 - On click, it opens a dialog to confirm with the user.
 On Confirmation, the latest details will be pulled to the Tax return.
 On deny, tax return EFTPS details won’t be changed.

 #### UI Rules